gft-academy-pl/gcp-data-analysis-with-bigquery/03-dataprep.md

 ### Working with recipies - discovering functionalities of Dataprep

+When a dataset is first created, **initial sample**  is created using the first set of rows of the dataset.
+By default, each sample is up to 10 MB, but it can be changed.

+The default sample is the initial sample.
+By default, each sample is 10 MB in size or the entire dataset if it's smaller.

 *Recipe* is basically list of instructions which will be performed on raw data one by one.
 Each step can be moved, modified or deleted at any point of your work process.